sst/sst/www/docs/asynchronous-tasks.md

 });
 ```

-:::info Example
+:::tip Example

 Follow this tutorial on how to create a simple queue system in SST.

 [READ TUTORIAL](https://serverless-stack.com/examples/how-to-use-queues-in-your-serverless-app.html)